josegonzalez/minui-remote-terminal-pak/README.md

 1. Mount your TrimUI Brick SD card.
 2. Download the latest release from Github.
 It will be named `Remote.Terminal.pak.zip`.
 3. Copy the zip file to `/Tools/tg3040/Remote Terminal.pak.zip`.
+Please ensure the new zip file name is `Remote Terminal.pak.zip`, without a dot (`.`) between the words `Remote` and `Terminal`.
 4. Extract the zip in place, then delete the zip file.
 5. Confirm that there is a `/Tools/tg3040/Remote Terminal.pak/launch.sh` file on your SD card.
 6. Unmount your SD Card and insert it into your TrimUI Brick.

 ## Usage

-Just launch it and access the device on port 8080.
+> [!IMPORTANT]
+> If the zip file was not extracted correctly, the pak may show up under `Tools > Remote`.
+Rename the folder to `Remote Terminal.pak` to fix this.

+Browse to `Tools > Remote Terminal` and press `A` to turn on the remote terminal.
+It is accessible on port 8080 of the device IP.

 ### daemon-mode